ActiveState/documentation-public/content/state/commands/activate.md

 ---
-title: "Command: activate"
+title: "activate"
 ---

-The `activate` command allows you to activate an ActiveState project on your local computer.
-Activating is the process of downloading the build associated with the project, which includes the language interpreter and the set of packages selected for the project, and creating a virtual environment for the interpreter to run in.
+Activate an ActiveState Platform project on your local computer.<!--more--> Activating is the process of downloading the build associated with the project, which includes the language interpreter and the set of packages selected for the project, and creating a virtual environment for the interpreter to run in.

 For example, when you run `state activate ActiveState/ActivePython-3.6`, ActivePython 3.6 and all selected packages are installed and configured, and a virtual environment is created.
 This allows you to run code in the project directory using your specific project configuration.